portsoc/hangman-in-branches/README.md

 - [x] Data should be stored in a database.
 We need a better way to store `words` and maybe the state of games at play.

-- [x] As we have almost met all the core requirements,we can start with the style of our website.
+- [x] As we have almost met all the core requirements, we can start with the style of our website.

-- [x] We should lint our code,checking its stylistic quality,before submission.
+- [x] We should lint our code, checking its stylistic quality, before submission.

 ## Further Exploration